Costa Rica Wildlife Tour

 Today we'll begin to explore the Tortuguero National Park.
 To kick off our day, there's the optional activity of a bird-watching trip by boat at dawn, where we'll have the opportunity to spot some of Costa Rica's spectacular birdlife.
 Water birds such as herons, egrets and kingfishers are among the birds that may be spotted, although other species of birds such as toucans may be found in the area.
 Later this morning, we'll go on a nature walk to understand more about the area's unique ecosystem.
 Then, this afternoon, we'll take to the waterways for further exploration.
 On our travels, we may come across the howler monkey, aptly named by the way it noisily protects its territory.
 Much shyer animals in this area include ocelots, tapir and the incredibly elusive jaguar.
 Please note some departures may do the waterways tour in the morning and the nature walk in the afternoon.
 Your tour leader will confirm.
 Throughout the year, you might be lucky enough to see different species of turtle nesting close to our lodge.
 The best time to see this spectacle is between June and September when over five thousand green turtles come ashore to nest on Tortuguero's beaches.
 At this time of year, there's the option of an evening turtle walk in the company of experienced guides.

 Leaving the volcano behind us this morning, we'll depart early to descend to the Pacific Coast, enjoying staggering views over the Gulf and Peninsula of Nicoya.
-Heading south, we'll pause at Carara Biological Reserve, famed for the scarlet macaws and abundant birdlife which populate this transitional forest.
+Heading south, we'll pause at Carara Biological Reserve, famed for the scarlet macaws and abundant birdlife which populate this transitional forest and do a 1.5 hour hike here.
 Finally, we'll continue along the Pacific Coast to Manuel Antonio National Park, where we'll spend the next three nights.
 It's worth noting that while Manuel Antonio is a haven for nature lovers, it has grown in popularity in recent years and so is often busier than you might expect.
 Our journey time today will be between five and six hours.

 This morning, we'll explore the Manuel Antonio National Park, famous for its beautiful beaches and rich wildlife.
 During our time in the park, we're likely to see white-faced capuchin monkeys, coatimundi (part of the raccoon family) and tiny squirrel monkeys.
 This is also one of the best places in Costa Rica to see sloths.
 The sloth's diet is mainly made up of buds and leaves.
 As leaves provide little energy, sloths move only when necessary and even then, very slowly so they're quite easy to spot!
 The remainder of the day can be spent relaxing on the white sandy beaches, enjoying a swim in the warm, azure waters.
 The sunsets from this coast are spectacular and must be seen to be believed.
 Please note that Manuel Antonio National Park is closed on Tuesdays.
 If Day 13 of your departure falls on a Tuesday, our included park visit will take place on Day 14 instead.